letmeNo1/Nico/README.md

-Nico - Automated Testing on Android Mobile
+Nico - Automated Testing on Android and iOS Mobile
 =================================

 -   [English](#Background)